 The accuracy of your Costs to date depends on us getting regular data from your meter.
 If we can't get your meter data, we’ll estimate your electricity use.

 This figure is only an estimate.
 Your actual cost will be on your next bill.

 This is your 'Costs to date' divided by the number of days since your last bill.
 It’s an estimate of your daily electricity cost.

 This is your ‘Costs to date’ plus an estimate of your future energy use.
 We try to use your meter data from the same period last year, to estimate your future energy use.

-The Predicted bill includes and excludes the same fees and discounts as your Cost per day.
+Your Predicted bill includes and excludes the same fees and discounts as your 'Costs to date'.